 - Millet, brown rice, and all other grains and legumes.

-- Lactogenic beverages include water, coconut water, lactation teas, body armor sports drink, ginger ale and any imitation coffee containing chicory, dandelion or malt.
+- Lactogenic beverages include water, coconut water, lactation teas, body armor sports drink, ginger ale, and imitation coffee containing chicory, dandelion, or malt.

 - Garlic, onion, and ginger.
 Use these only if you, yourself, do not suffer from any adverse reactions towards them.
 Your baby should be fine if you are okay after eating them.

-- Lactogenic spices include marjoram, basil, anise seed, dill, caraway, turmeric (half a tsp of turmeric per day can help with increasing your milk supply, as well as preventing a breast infection).
+- Lactogenic spices include marjoram, basil, anise seed, dill, caraway, and Turmeric (half a tsp of Turmeric per day can help increase your milk supply and prevent a breast infection).

 - Apricots and green papaya.